 - Baby Boomers are still driving most golf travel trends, however, younger golfers are beginning to impact changes in resort amenities and golf package itineraries.

-- The incidence of golf travel increases with income — 52% of golfers with a household income of $100,000 are more likely to take a golf trip.
+- The incidence of golf travel increases with income — 52% of golfers with a household income of $100,000 are likely to take a golf trip in any given year.

 - The Golf Tourism industry is highly competitive and comprises numerous regional and international players.